Submissions

 - Nomenclature

 Scientific names of plant and animal species: a species name is written in italics.
-It consists of two words, the first being the genus name, which is always capitalized, and the second being the species epithet, which is never capitalized.
+It consists of two words, the genus name, which is always capitalized, and the second the species epithet, which is never capitalized.
 Once a full scientific name has been used, the genus name may be abbreviated by its first letter.
-Names of families, orders, classes, phyla, and kingdoms are capitalized but not italicized.
+The names of families, orders, classes, phyla, and kingdoms are capitalized but not italicized.
 For more information, see http://entnemdept.ufl.edu/frank/kiss/kiss6.htm.
-Gene symbols should be italicized, gene names that are written out in full are not italicized, and protein products of loci are not italicized.
+Gene symbols should be italicized, gene names written out in full are not italicized, and protein products of loci are not italicized.

 - Units of measurement format